Steveorevo/node-red-contrib-actionflows/README.md

 ## Loops
 The `action` node allows execution of `action in/out` node segments based on a conditional loop.
+The default loop mode for an `action` node is "none" for no looping.
 Use the Looping drop down combobox to select the loop type.

 ![ActionFlow Looping](/actionflows/demo/loop2.jpg?raw=true "ActionFlow Looping")

-The default is "none" for no looping.
+> Note: The `action` node icon will change from a lightening bolt
+> to a circular arrow to indicate the `action` is in loop mode.

 In our example below, we will select the option "Increment from zero".
 This option is followed by the variable we'd like to use in our conditional loop.
 The "...from zero" ensures that the variable will be initialized to contain the numeric value 0 when the `action` node is first encountered in the given flow.
 The variable will be incremented by a numeric 1 each time all corresponding `action in/out` nodes have completed.
 An initial check of the condition occurs before each iteration.
 In this case, we will check if the variable `msg.loop` is greater than 2; causing the loop to iterate three times (0, 1, 2).

 ![ActionFlow Increment from zero](/actionflows/demo/loop.png?raw=true "ActionFlow Increment from zero")